It is such a gorgeous Bible, with a rich blue hardcover and filled with beautiful quotations all throughout.

 When tabbing, begin at the top of your Bible with the first book (Genesis).
 Once you’ve tabbed this first book, line that first tab up with the next book of the Bible (in this case, Exodus).
 Where the previous tab ends, use your sight to estimate about where the next tab would fall.

-Tabbing this way is much easier, and I found it to be about as precise as following the guideline.
+Tabbing this way is much easier, and I found it to be easier to do than following the guideline.

 I really loved the gold-tone tabs I used with my last Bible, but since the pages of my Bible are very thin, some of the tabs ended up tearing the pages if they got caught on anything.
 I’ve had to tape a lot of the tabs to make sure they didn’t rip any of the content out.
 (I don’t mind it though–it’s a sign that my Bible is well-loved!)